sensei-hacker/super_drive_wipe/readme.txt

 in the Windows-accessible partition.
 Additionally, updates can be performed by writing a shell script to the "update.txt" file.
 That file will be run on each boot.

-If needed, Infosec staff may contact deepmagicbeginshere@gmail.com for further information.